ElkanaRahadian/android-UI-and-UI-Case-Study/README.md

 ## Features
 View and Viewgroup
-- Use of Button Login
+- Use Button Login
 - Toast display Successful Login
-- Use of TextView and EditText
+- Use TextView and EditText

 ## Usage
 Login Page